pantheon-systems/documentation/source/content/guides/custom-upstream/01-custom-upstream.md

 ### Efficient Update Strategy

-Not only does this workflow free up developer time, it establishes a sustainable and scalable process for handling updates across massive site portfolios.
+The Custom Upstream workflow frees up developer time, and establishes a sustainable and scalable process for handling updates across massive site portfolios.

 New features and functionality can be continuously developed in the Custom Upstream repository, then distributed to each site, where they can be applied with a single click by site owners.